elibyy/tcpdf-laravel/README.md

 The Laravel TCPDF service provider can be installed via [composer](http://getcomposer.org) by requiring the `elibyy/tcpdf-laravel` package in your project's `composer.json`.
 (The installation may take a while, because the package requires TCPDF.
 Sadly its .git folder is very heavy)

-Laravel 5.5+ will use auto-discovery function.
+Laravel 5.5+ will use the auto-discovery function.

 ```json
 {